spoutn1k/mcmap/README.md

 ### Compilation fails with error message about filesystem

 This is recurrent on older Ubuntu installs, make sure your `gcc` version is up to date.

+### Compilation fails complaining about OMP something

+Try compiling with `OPENMP=NOTHXM8 make`.
+This disables the underlying threading code, so you won't be able to use the `splits` option.